 Care for people diagnosed with cancer doesn’t end when active treatment has finished.
 Your health care team will continue to check to make sure the cancer has not returned, manage any side effects, and monitor your overall health.
 This is called follow-up care.

-This plan may include regular physical examinations and/or medical tests to monitor your recovery for the coming months and years.
-People recovering from laryngeal or hypopharyngeal cancer should receive regular follow-up medical and dental examinations to check for signs of recurring cancer or a second primary cancer (a new type of cancer somewhere else in the body), as well as to manage any late or long-term side effects from cancer treatment.
+Your follow-up care may include regular physical examinations, medical tests, or both.
+Medical providers want to keep track of your recover in the months and years ahead.
+People recovering from laryngeal or hypopharyngeal cancer should receive regular follow-up medical and dental examinations to check for signs of recurring cancer or a second primary cancer, which is a new type of cancer somewhere else in the body.
+These regular examinations can also help with the management of any late or long-term side effects from cancer treatment.

 A common follow-up schedule for people after treatment for either of these types of cancer is every 2 months for the first year, every 4 months for the second year, every 6 months for the third year, and once a year after that.
 Diagnostic tests and examinations may be repeated to look for a recurrence or monitor the progress of current treatment.